 For G2

-3. Installing the Feed Water Adaptor
+#3.
+Installing Water Feed Adaptor

 - Shut off the water supply.